-The ADS1258 has eight dedicated pins for General-Purpose Digital I/O (GPIO).
+The ADS1158 has eight dedicated general-purpose digital input/output (GPIO) pins.
 The digital I/O pins are individually configurable as either inputs or as outputs through the GPIOC (GPIO-Configure) register.
 The GPIOD (GPIO-Data) register controls the level of the pins.
-When reading the GPIOD register, the data returned is the level of the pins, whether they are programmed as inputs or outputs.
-As inputs, a write to the GPIOD has no effect.
-As outputs, a write to the GPIOD sets the output value.
+When reading the GPIOD register, the data returned are the level of the pins, whether they are programmed as inputs or outputs.
+As inputs, a write to the GPIOD sets the output value.

 During Standby and Power-Down modes, the GPIO remains active.
-If configured as inputs, they must be driven (do not float).
-If configured as outputs, they continue to drive the pins.
+If configured as inputs, these pins must be driven (do not float).
+If configured as outputs, the pins are driven.
 The GPIO pins are set as inputs after power-on or after a reset.
-Figure 49 shows the GPIO port structure.
+Figure 36 shows the GPIO port structure.

-Figure 49.
+Figure 36.
 GPIO Port Pin